vplasencia/MerkleTreeCircom/README.md

-# Merkel tree using circom
+# Merkle tree using circom

 Circuit using circom that takes a list of numbers input as leaves of a Merkle tree and outputs the Merkle root.